How does the FHA 203k loan work?

-Imperfect homes come with less competition from other buyers, and you can build tens of thousands of dollars in additional equity in a short time by making relatively minor improvements.
+Fixer-upper homes often come with less competition from other buyers.
+And you can build tens of thousands of dollars in additional equity in a short time by making relatively minor improvements.

 What is an FHA 203k loan?